robfatland/nexus/bash/index.md

 libraries, and then finally to start and use a Jupyter notebook server.

-> These notes were developed on AWS; and should be validated on other clouds.
+> These notes were developed on AWS and should apply with minor variations (username) to any cloud

-- AWS Console: Find and select the EC2 instance
+- AWS Console: Find and select the VM instance; make sure it is Running, not Stopped
-- Connect button > Connect page > Use EC2 Instance Connect > Connect
+- On AWS console: Connect button > Connect page > Use EC2 Instance Connect > Connect
-- Should reach a black screen with a `bash` prompt.
+- Black screen, `bash` prompt

+- Alternatively from a laptop:
+    - `chmod 400 <keypair.pem file>`
-- Alternatively, from a laptop: `ssh -i ~/.keypairs/CloudKeypair.pem ubuntu@123.123.123.12`
+    - AWS: `ssh -i ~/.keypairs/CloudKeypair.pem ubuntu@123.123.123.12`
+    - Azure: username is `azureuser`

 > ***PRO TIP*** Getting a publickey error when trying the `ssh` to your VM?